 In 2011, Nichols began helping independent creators to get their work distributed across the web and help them build audiences.
 He has worked with PewDiePie, Ray William Johnson, Rooster Teeth, CaptainSparklez, Markiplier and other top talent as the director of creator and talent relations at Blip and Maker Studios.

-After departing Maker Studios, Nichols embarked as a freelance producer, shepherding several high profile projects for New Form Digital and Pixel Corps.
+After departing Maker Studios, Nichols embarked as a freelance producer, shepherding several high profile projects for New Form Digital, Pixel Corps, and StockX.